 Once again, wildfires rage with devastating fury.
 To say they are a disruption would be an understatement.
 We sincerely hope your homes and communities are safe.
 But even if you are not in eyesight of the flames or smoke, there is a good chance swimming pools will be affected in the region.
+A good rule of thumb is if you can smell it, it is impacting your swimming pool.
 Debris can travel many miles, and smoke can travel hundreds of miles.
 Even if a home is not touched by the flames, there is likely to be a recovery and clean-up process once the flames are finally snuffed out.

 We at Orenda have been receiving an abnormally large amount of calls, emails and facebook messages asking questions about how to recover their pools after the wildfires.
 So to better understand this, let’s start with the facts.

 Ash and debris need to be cleaned out

 Ash, soot and other debris that is created from the wildfires can go airborne and travel in the wind.
 If it gets in your pool, this debris either needs to be filtered or vacuumed out of the pool.
 There are no shortcuts to this, as physically cleaning the pool will be the best way to get large particles out of the water.
 Furthermore, fire debris can contain organic carbon, phosphorus, and nitrogen.
 These can potentially create a phosphate and a nitrate problem for your pools.
 The ash will also tend to be more alkaline, which can cause the pH of the water to increase.
 This debris is great for gardening, but not for our pools.

 Filtering and vacuuming the pool will dramatically improve any chemical treatment you follow it up with.
 Again, we strongly advise against any shortcuts to actually cleaning the pool.
 We also suggest cleaning the deck around the pool, perhaps with a garden hose to clear debris off the deck that may otherwise find its way into the pool after you leave.